buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedMgmtElements/Entities/IfcActionRequest.md

 # IfcActionRequest

-A request is the act or instance of asking for something, such as a request for information, bid submission, or performance of work.
+A request is the act or instance of asking for something, such as a request for information, bid submission, or performance of work.<!-- end of definition -->

 Requests may take many forms depending on the need including fault reports for maintenance, requests for small works, and purchase requests (where these are to be made through a help desk or buying function).

 > HISTORY New entity in IFC2x2.

 { .change-ifc2x4}
 > IFC4 CHANGE Attribute _RequestID_ renamed to _Identification_ and promoted to supertype _IfcControl_, attributes _PredefinedType_, _Status_, and _LongDescription_ added.

 ## Attributes